What is Lift-and-Shift or Rehosting?

 Improves System Performance

-Modern cloud or physical hardware platforms bring faster processors, better memory architectures, and advanced tools.
+Modern physical or cloud hardware platforms bring faster processors, better memory architectures, and advanced tools.
 In turn, this boosts application performance significantly.
 Even if the emulation process introduces slight overhead, this is often offset by the speed gains from modern systems.

 Comparison of Lift-and-Shift Migration with Other Modernization Approaches